MiraZzle/pirate-invaders/README.md

 - **Wall**
   - Static entity.
 Protects the player from enemy projectiles.
 This entitity can be destroyed by colliding with any projectiles.
+Resets every new round.

 ## Controls